Social Media Advertising | Using Social Media Marketing Tools

 Once the advertisement undergoes the review process and the ad is automatically approved, therefore, it will be uploaded right away.
 The advertisement can always be edited and paused if it is not performing well, or if revisions need to be made.

+Finally, the last social media marketing tool we will be covering is Etsy.
 Etsy is an online marketplace primarily utilized for the sale of handmade or vintage items and unique art and craft supplies that are typically not found in other popular marketplaces like Amazon and eBay.
 The goods bought and sold on Etsy are produced or curated by small businesses and individuals working on niche passion projects.

 Sellers can purchase advertisements to display a few or all of their product listings and shops across Etsy’s website and app.
 Sellers are charged for their advertisements on a cost-per-click basis which means the seller pays the ad fee only if their ad is clicked on and not if it is just displayed online.
 The cost-per-click is not a stagnant amount i.e. this fee will change from one day to another as per Etsy’s competitive ad space bidding amongst different sellers with similar target audiences for a particular day.